 What Authorized Looks Like

 If you are unsure whether you have authorization, you do not have authorization.
 Authorization requires explicit, documented permission — not implied permission, not assumed permission because you have credentials or API access, and not retroactive permission after testing has begun.
-For bug bounty programs, verify that MCP servers, AI agent infrastructure, and document ingestion pipelines are explicitly in scope before running any active scans, injection tests, or payload deployments.Dangerous Payloads
+For bug bounty programs, verify that MCP servers, AI agent infrastructure, and document ingestion pipelines are explicitly in scope before running any active scans, injection tests, or payload deployments.IPI Module Authorization

 The--dangerous flag enables IPI payload types that go beyond callback verification — data exfiltration, SSRF, and behavior modification.
 These payloads cause target systems to take real actions with real consequences.